How Ancient Egyptians Used Concrete To Build The Pyramids

 Further research into this idea may uncover more evidence that supports this controversial theory or potentially even refute it completely.

-The Ancient Egyptians were Masters of Engineering, and the use of concrete in building the Pyramids is a testament to the high level of Mathematical and Scientific knowledge achieved by the Ancient Egyptian Mystery School System beginning with the first known Polymath, Architect and Freemason, Imhotep the African.
+The Nile Valley Civilization Ancient Egyptians of Kemet were Masters of Engineering, and the use of concrete in building the Pyramids is a testament to the high level of Mathematical and Scientific knowledge achieved by the Ancient Egyptian Mystery School System beginning with the first known Polymath, Architect and Freemason, Imhotep the African.